TwilCynder/goombalib-parser/readme.md

 The destination name for this parser can be specified in the options (as "dest"), but if any of the triggers starts with "--", the rest of the trigger (i.e. the trigger without the initial "--" will be used as the destination name).

+Options can be :
+- length : if above 1, this parser will save this amount of arguments after the trigger, and return them as an array

 If "optional" is false, parsing methods will raise an error if none of the triggers were seen.

 This method supports the "transform" option (see [Universal Options](#universal-options))